ktvuwhs/apcsp-ex4-6b-solns/README.md

 * For Python, at the top of your program, you need to include the line `import math` and use `math.sqrt()`
 * For Java, you use `Math.sqrt()`

-6. Write a procedure named isPrime that takes in a positive number and returns the boolean value true if the input number is prime, and false otherwise.
+6. Write a procedure named `isPrime` that takes in a positive number and returns the boolean value true if the input number is prime, and false otherwise.
+A number is **prime** if it is not divisible by any number less than it (except 1).
 Use the fact that `return` "kills" your code and that if you find out that your number is divisible by another number you can return False, since you know it cannot be prime.
-7. Write a procedure named isCoprime that takes in two, unique positive numbers, and returns the boolean value true if the two numbers are coprime, and false otherwise.
+7. Write a procedure named `isCoprime` that takes in two, unique positive numbers, and returns the boolean value true if the two numbers are coprime, and false otherwise.
+Two numbers are **coprime** if they do not share any factors (as in, there is no number that divides both of them).
+For example, 25 and 36 are coprime, since they share no factors.
+The numbers 12 and 18 are NOT coprime, since 2 divides both of them.
 You may assume that the two input numbers are not equal to each other.
 8. Write a procedure named factors that takes in a positive number and returns a list of all the positive factors of the input number.